 If you are looking for the stable version, please go here or install the extension called "PowerShell" (not "PowerShell Preview")

 NOTE: If you have both stable (aka "PowerShell") and preview (aka "PowerShell Preview") installed, you MUST DISABLE one of them for the best performance.
 Docs on how to disable an extension can be found here

-This extension provides rich PowerShell language support for Visual Studio Code.
+This extension provides rich PowerShell language support for Visual Studio Code (VS Code).

 Now you can write and debug PowerShell scripts using the excellent IDE-like interface